Music Entries

 - Van Halen — American hard rock band

-- Neil Tennant — English singer, songwriter, and journalist, frontman of Pet Shop Boys
+- Joe Strummer — English singer, songwriter, and musician, most famously the frontman of [[the-cl

-- The Roots — American hip hop band and record label
+- Impulse!
+Records — Iconic American jazz record label

 - Ghostbusters — Iconic theme song and soundtrack from the 1984 supernatural comedy film